Developing sustainable strategies for nutrient and pest management on small-acreage strawberry farms

 (i) Rationale and Hypotheses.
 Cross-pollination can significantly enhance strawberry yields, fruit quality, shelf-life, and commercial value (Klatt et al. 2014; Wietzke et al. 2018; MacInnis and Forrest 2019).
 Moreover, pollinators (e.g., bumble bees) naturally disperse microbes among flowers and can vector with considerable success (Yu and Sutton 1997; Kapongo et al. 2008; Russell et al. 2019).
 We hypothesize that use of bumble bees in high tunnels will have synergistic effects on strawberry health and yield quality.

-After establishing caged arrays, we will introduce colonies to allow for bee foraging and dispersal of mBCA inoculum.
-Following a three-day period of bee activity, flowers and leaves of eight randomly selected plants per soil treatment will be artificially inoculated with either mildew or mold conidia.
+After establishing caged arrays, we will introduce the colonies to allow for bee foraging and dispersal of mBCA inoculum.
+Following a three-day period of bee activity, flowers and leaves of eight randomly selected plants per soil treatment will be artificially inoculated with mold conidia.
 After six days, leaf and flower samples will be harvested for disease assessment, with mBCA dispenser removed from colonies.
 After each tissue-sampling, remaining inoculum will be dried and weighed to determine the amount delivered.
 Finally, we will assess fruit yield and quality by measuring fruit production, mass, shape (length:diameter ratio), soluble solids, titratable acidity and total phenolic compounds.

 Objective 4) Assess market value and consumer preference for local strawberries.